 The Hero Ingredient: Lavender syrup.
-As if sipping a cool cup of sangria wasn't relaxing enough, this recipe combines the classic ingredients with lavender syrup to make it even more calming.
+As if sipping a cool cup of sangria wasn't relaxing enough, How Sweet Eats's lavender sangria recipe combines the classic ingredients with lavender syrup to make it even more calming.
 A bottle of pinot grigio and a cup of brandy help with that feeling, too.

-Pro Tip: "I threw some strawberries in there too because what is sangria without boozy fruit?" recipe creator Jessica from How Sweet Eats asks.
+Pro Tip: "I threw some strawberries in there too because what is sangria without boozy fruit?" says recipe creator and author Jessica Merchant from How Sweet Eats.
 "Of course you can add whatever you'd like—citrus, apples, berries—anything that may soak up the wine."